 min read

 Most organizations don’t neglect data quality intentionally.
 They begin by embedding validations into code, add centralized rules as incidents accumulate, and adopt new monitoring tools as reliance on data increases.
 Each step improves visibility and control.
-Yet over time, most teams find that these approaches don’t keep pace with growing data volume, evolving business definitions, and expanding stakeholder expectations.
+Yet over time, these approaches don’t keep pace with growing data volume, evolving business definitions, and expanding stakeholder expectations.

 The underlying challenge is not effort, but scalability.
 Methods that work for a handful of datasets become difficult to sustain across hundreds.
-Detection may improve, but ownership, maintenance, and enforcement often remain fragmented.
-As analytics programs mature and AI-driven use cases emerge, the cost of inconsistent standards becomes much higher and more visible.
+Detection may improve, but ownership, maintenance, and enforcement are fragmented.
+As analytics programs mature and AI moves from pilots to production, the cost of inconsistent standards becomes much higher and more visible.
+Copilots and agents retrieve, combine, and act on context at machine speed, which means bad data drives automated decisions and cross-system workflows before anyone has a chance to intervene.

-To clarify this progression, we introduce the Data Quality Maturity Model, which outlines the common stages organizations move through as data ecosystems become more complex with more sources, users, and use cases.
+The Data Quality Maturity Model clarifies this progression and outlines the common stages organizations move through as data ecosystems become more complex with more sources, users, and use cases.
 The model evaluates not only whether issues can be detected, but how systematically teams define acceptable behavior, maintain standards over time, and enforce remediation in production.

 Organizations may progress through these levels non-linearly.
 Maturity is not defined by tool adoption alone, but by the ability to sustain trust in data as scale, automation, and business impact continue to expand.